-Srauuu 1966 ECPI opened in Norfolk, Virginia 1984 ECPI opened its second campus in Richmond, Virginia.
+Siduud 1966 ECPI opened in Norfolk, Virginia 1984 ECPI opened its second campus in Richmond, Virginia.
 (Subsequently, branches opened throughout Virginia, North Carolina and South Carolina.)
 1987 Main campus relocated to Virginia Beach, Virginia.
 1992 Began offering degrees in Health Sciences.
-1998 Became accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
+1998 Became accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 (Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404.679.4500 for questions about the accreditation of ECPI University.)
-2004 Following reaffirmation of accreditation, ECPI was accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate degrees.
+2004 Following reaffirmation of accreditation, ECPI was accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate degrees.

-2005 Additional baccalaureate degree programs and the use of distance learning technology were approved by the Commission on Colleges of the Southern Association of Colleges and Schools.
-2006 Program offerings were expanded to include Culinary Science, Dental Assisting, Medical Radiography and Registered Nursing programs.
-2011 Attained University status and accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to offer a Master of Science Degree in Information Systems.
-2013 Reviewed by Commission on Colleges of the Southern Association of Colleges and Schools and accreditation was reaffirmed.
+2005 Additional baccalaureate degree programs and the use of distance learning technology were approved by the Southern Association of Colleges and Schools Commission on Colleges 2006 Program offerings were expanded to include Culinary Science, Dental Assisting, Medical Radiography and Registered Nursing programs.
+2011 Attained University status and accredited by the Southern Association of Colleges and Schools Commission on Colleges to offer a Master of Science Degree in Information Systems.
+2013 Reviewed by Southern Association of Colleges and Schools Commission on Colleges and accreditation was reaffirmed.
 Next reaffirmation of accreditation review is scheduled for 2023.